maxbrprojetos/lion-api/README.md

-# NOTDVS
+# Lion

 ## What sorcery is this?

-NOtices To DeveloperS is a dashboard for developers written with Ember and Rails.
+Lion is a dashboard for developers written with Ember and Rails.
 It notifies developers of problems, it keeps track of tasks and rewards developers when they get shit done®.

 ## Dependencies